ILIAS-eLearning/ILIAS/setup/README.md

 Do not discard the `config.json` you use for the installation, you will need it later on to update that installation.
-If you want to overwrite specific fields in the configuration file you can use the `--config="a.b.c=value"` option, even several times.
-The nested field `a.b.c` from the config file will then be overwritten with `value`.
+If you want to overwrite specific fields in the configuration file you can use the `--config="<path>=<value>"` option, even several times.
+If you e.g. use `--config="common.master_password=XYZ"` the field `common.master_password` from the original config will be overwritten with `XYZ`.
+This allows to use one configuration for multiple setups and overwrite it from the CLI or even share configs without secrets.

 ## Update ILIAS